Colonel John St Aubyn Maughan

 Colonel John St Aubyn Maughan was the son of Mr J H Maughan and Bertha Maughan nee St Aubyn of Marazion, Cornwall.
 He was educated privately.
 In 1903, he obtained the Scottish Triple qualification from Edinburgh University.
 On 30 July 1904, he was commissioned a Lieutenant RAMC after being successful in a competitive examination for a commission in the Royal Army Medical Corps held in London.
 There were thirty candidates.
 The highest mark of 590 was scored by Dr William Byam MRCS LRCP (Eng); the lowest mark of 477 was scored by Dr John St Aubyn Maughan.
 He married Lilian Edith daughter of Mr J Whitworth Hulse.

 Colonel John St Aubyn Maughan served with the British Expeditionary Force in France and Belgium.
 On 4 January 1917, he was mentioned in a despatch from Field Marshal Sir Douglas Haig for distinguished and gallant services and devotion to duty.
+He was Deputy Assistant Director of Medical Services 2nd Cavalry Division and DADMS 46th North Midland Division.

 He died in Cornwall on 13 January 1961 having seen action in both World Wars.